MoAlyousef/floui/README.md

 - Wrap more UIKit and Android controls.
 - Use proper layout constraints for the mainview to handle orientation changes.
 - Add a Color enum with common colors.
-- Remove the OSX Cocoa desktop code at some point.